sae3023/tiktok-filter-clone/README.md

-This is a clone of a TikTok Timewarp filter - example [here](https://www.youtube.com/watch?v=Pi2MaPZLFcc).
+This is a clone of the TikTok Timewarp filter - example [here](https://www.youtube.com/watch?v=Pi2MaPZLFcc).

 Works on Windows only for now.